Teradata/developer-resources/docs/install-ai-unlimited/production/AWS/aws-console-deploy-ai-unlimited.md

 ---
-id: deploy-workspace-service-aws-console
+id: aws-console-ai-unlimited
-title: Deploy workspace service from the AWS Management Console
+title: Deploy AI Unlimited from the AWS Management Console
-description: Learn how to deploy Teradata AI Unlimited workspace service using the CloudFormation Template from the AWS Management Console.
+description: Learn how to deploy Teradata AI Unlimited sing the CloudFormation Template from the AWS Management Console.
 sidebar_position: 5
 tags:
   - Install AI Unlimited